kamerynjw/kamerynjw.github.io/teaching/2020/math243.md

 Announcements
 -------------

+* **The final exam will be Thursday, December 17 at 12:00–2:00.** [Here]({{ page.url }}practice-final.pdf) is a practice exam.
+The questions on the exam will be similar to the ones on the practice exam.
+You can also use the midterms and in-class problem sessions to study, links for which can be found on the Laulima site.
+The format for the final will be the same as the midterms.
+The Laulima assignment will be available at 11:45 on December 17, and the due time will be 2:15.

 * **The second midterm will be Thursday, November 19.** [Here]({{ page.url }}p2.pdf) is a practice exam.
 The questions on the exam will be similar to the ones on the practice exam.
 You can also use the in-class problem sessions to study, links for which can be found on the Laulima site.
 The format for the exam will be the same as for the previous midterm.